It works, but the FlexCare+ does little in my mind to stand out from the crowd of electric toothbrushes on the market and scream buy me!

 The Sonicare ProtectiveClean is a better buy.

 - No pressure sensor to alert you when brushing to hard

 - Box contents

 - Better value options exist (see other choices)

-The 3 BIG Question about the Philips Sonicare FlexCare+
+The 3 BIG questions about the Philips Sonicare FlexCare+

 If you are short of time, the answers to the following 3 questions should let you know all you need to about the Sonicare 7 Series FlexCare+ (view on Amazon).
-If we have missed something, let us know in the comments.
+If I have missed something, let me know in the comments.

-If you want more detail, you can read our full Sonicare FlexCare+ review further down the page.
+If you want more detail, you can read my full Sonicare FlexCare+ review further down the page.